-- Located at the northern edge of the Athabasca Basin. - The property is currently under option to ALX Uranium - Year-round access by road and air, power lines transect the property - Nearby Stony Rapids provides accommodations and other support services - Uranium mineralization has been encountered on three separate areas of the property
+- Located at the northern edge of the Athabasca Basin. - The property is currently under option to ALX Uranium. - Year-round access by road and air, power lines transect the property. - Nearby Stony Rapids provides accommodations and other support services. - Uranium mineralization has been encountered on three separate areas of the property.

-Management's Discussion and Analysis For the nine-month periods ended September 30, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the year ended December 31, 2018 and 2017 (Expressed in Canadian dollars, unless otherwise noted)

-Number of claims Hectares Acres Operator UEX Ownership % ALX Ownership % Orano Ownership % Black Lake 12 30,381 75,073 UEX 50.92 40.00 9.08
+Number of claims Hectares Acres Project Operator UEX Ownership % ALX Ownership % Orano Ownership % Black Lake 12 30,381 75,073 UEX 50.92 40.00 9.08